romarcg/thymio_course_skeleton/how_to_thymio/README.md

 > There are three body LEDs indicators in the base, one at the top and two at the sides.
 If the LEDs are green it means external battery is connected; yellow means external battery is not connected but there is still power in internal sources; red means internal sources are critically low.

 ## Simple troubleshooting fix
 If at any point in time the main computer is on but there is no heartbeat on the thymio base, try disconnecting the microusb cable fromt he back of the thymio, waiting a few seconds, reconnecting the cable carefully, then waiting about 20 seconds.

 If the heartbeat does not return within about 20 seconds, you should turn off the main computer switch (down position), turn off the thymio, and try restarting the main computer from scratch.
 If this also fails, request help and check [troubleshooting](#appendices).

 ## Connect to the real MyT

+> If the machine trying to connect to the MyT is in a virtual machine.
+Verify that the network setting of this machine is set to **bridged mode**.

 Each MyT creates its own access point (AP) with the name `thymioX`, where `X` is the number printed on the stickers.